EQEmu/eqemu-docs-v2/docs/server/zones/customizing-zones/eqgzi/getting-started.md

 ### Folder structure

 Each zone should have it's own unique folder for eqgzi to operate properly.
-It expects a folder structure similar to: zone/ - root folder eqgzi is ran from zone/sql/ - folder created during convert.py execution, contains any .sql files that can optinally be ran on a server database to inject data zone/cache/ - temporary folder convert.py places .obj, .mtl, textures (.dds), and definitions (zone_light.txt, etc) zone/out/ - output folder with files to copy to your eqgame directory
+It expects a folder structure similar to:

+- zone/ - root folder eqgzi is ran from
+- zone/sql/ - folder created during convert.py execution, contains any .sql files that can optinally be ran on a server database to inject data
+- zone/cache/ - temporary folder convert.py places .obj, .mtl, textures (.dds), and definitions (zone_light.txt, etc)
+- zone/out/ - output folder with files to copy to your eqgame directory

 ## Requirements

 - [EQGZI](https://github.com/xackery/eqgzi/releases).
-If you get a report about a virus, you'll need to set it as a safelist.
-Xackery is still investigating the root cause of why there's a virus, but you can [see the VirusTotal results here](https://www.virustotal.com/gui/file-analysis/MTk1MGE1MWQ1ZTEwNzY3MzQwYTJmZjkyZDEyYzc0Nzc6MTY0MTA3NDAzNQ==), a Fugrafa variant is reported.
+If you get a report about a virus, you'll need to ignore it.
+Xackery is still investigating the root cause of why there's a virus being reported, but you can [see the VirusTotal results here](https://www.virustotal.com/gui/file-analysis/MTk1MGE1MWQ1ZTEwNzY3MzQwYTJmZjkyZDEyYzc0Nzc6MTY0MTA3NDAzNQ==), a Fugrafa variant is reported.
+Interestingly, only eqgzi.exe only reports this.
+The eqgzi-gui.exe file, which runs nearly the exact same code, just a gui version, does not.

 - [Zone Utilities](https://github.com/Akkadius/EQEmuMaps).
 This is used for navmesh and water map generation.
 This can vary on setup, but when you use Akka's installer, it'll download maps to the EQEMU path under maps.
 You'll see a tools subfolder in there, with awater.exe and azone.exe.
 Or, you can download the entire maps and grab the contents in the tools subdir.

 - **Any 3D Modeling program that can export to OBJ**.
 The best support and recommended program is [Blender v2.8 or above](https://www.blender.org/download/).
 It is free.
-If you don't use blender, you will lose automation support, but can still do most steps by hand.
+If you don't use blender, you will lose out a lot of convienences, but can still do all operations manually during the /cache/ step.

 ## Environment Setup